jlfaucher/executor5-bulk/ooDialog/trunk/examples/userGuide/exercises/Extras/ReadMe.txt

   -----------------------------------------------------------------------

-  This subdirectory tree contains the example programs referred to in the appendix of the ooDialog User Guide.
+  This subdirectory tree contains the example programs referred to in the ooDialog User Guide.
 The programs are intended to give context to the discussions in the User Guide, and may, or may not, be of use to ooRexx programmers by themselves.